-Where Applicable Data Protection law provides for the roles of "controller," "processor," and
+Where Applicable Data Protection law provides for the roles of "controller," "processor," and "Subprocessor":

-"subprocessor":

 - 2.1.
 Where Customer is a Controller of the Personal Data covered by this Addendum, Zoom shall be a Processor Processing Personal Data on behalf of the Customer. - 2.2.
-Where Customer is a processor of the Personal Data covered by this Addendum, Zoom shall be a subprocessor of the Personal Data and this Addendum shall apply accordingly. - 2.3.
-Where and to the extent Zoom Processes Personal Data as a data controller, the Zoom Privacy Statement, available at https://zoom.us/privacy, will apply.
-Zoom will Process such data in compliance with Applicable Data Protection Laws and the Technical and Organizational Security Measures set out in Exhibit B.
+Where Customer is a processor of the Personal Data covered by this Addendum, Zoom shall be a sub processor of the Personal Data.
+In such case this Addendum shall apply accordingly.